-While parrots are omnivores, some species occasionally eat live prey.
-This includes insects such as mealworms, caterpillars, grasshoppers, snails, and termites.
+While parrots are omnivores, some species occasionally eat live prey, such as mealworms, caterpillars, grasshoppers, snails, and termites.
 However, kea parrots sometimes eat newborn chicks and eggs.
 They’ve even been known to eat the fat off live sheep.

 When parrots have caught their prey, they kill it with their claws, using their feet like hands to eat it.
 Some parrots peck their prey to death with their beaks.

 Some parrots hunt and eat insects.
 This is uncommon as their diet mostly consists of seeds, nuts, fruits, and vegetables.
 Some also ingest clay when they’re not getting sodium from their diets.

 Parrots have little need for live prey.
 However, parrots are opportunistic feeders and have been known to kill and consume the following living creatures:

 Commonly found across North America, mealworms are the larval form of the mealworm beetle.

 They’re a good source of protein and fat for hungry parrots.
 Mealworms are also high in moisture, hydrating parrots when thirsty.
 Not all parrots enjoy the taste, but they’re safe to eat.